 Sophos Anti-Virus preserves the backtracking information for the duration of the run.
 This option is enabled by default.

--- quarantine Quarantine infected files
+--quarantine Quarantine infected files

 If this option is used, Sophos Anti-Virus puts infected files into quarantine.
-It does this by changing the ownership and permissions of the files.
-If you would prefer to move the files to a quarantine directory, see the -move option instead.
+Sophos Anti-Virus does this by changing the ownership and permissions for the file.